 SFP occurs when SpeechMiner correctly identifies a phrase but the phrase was used in a manner that does not match the intent of the topic.
-To determine the accurateness of the phrase, review the phrase before and after the marked phrase.
+To determine the accuracy of the phrase, review the phrase before and after the marked phrase.

-The following table contains example of topics and phrases associated with a SFP audit result:
+The following table contains examples of topics and phrases associated with a SFP audit result:

-Topic Name Text Identified Interaction Escalation (Spoken by customer) Need to speak to a supervisor Agent: "I am going to need to speak to my supervisor."
-Double charged (Spoken by customer or agent) Was double charged Customer: "I was double charged by my bank."
+Topic Name Text Identified Interaction Escalation (Spoken by customer) Need to speak to a supervisor Agent: "you will need to close that visor."
+Request to call back (Spoken by agent) Can you call us back Customer: "I called my son back yesterday."